 Shopping?
-Yes, where lenders are concerned, New Zealanders truly has their pick of the litter.
+Yes, where lenders are concerned, New Zealanders truly have their pick of the litter.
 Remember though, being eligible for a loan doesn’t take up the first option that comes your way.
 You have to remember that if it’s a long-term payment, there is a lot of money to lose and a lot to be saved just by choosing the best lender in NZ.

-Shop for deals on rates, shop for minimum charges, even shop for the most ideal terms and conditions.
+Shop for deals on rates, shop for minimum charges, and even shop for the most ideal terms and conditions.

 All this shopping and not much time seem to be the biggest issue when it comes to choosing a lender.
 But thanks to technology, we’re able to make decisions in no time at all with the help of handy loan sites that point you in the right direction straight off the bat with comparison tools that are easy to use.

 Large banks have good coverage, while credit unions are able to offer better rates and terms.
-Kiwi’s that are self-employed are therefore safe since they will get help one way or another.
+Kiwis that are self-employed are therefore safe since they will get help one way or another.
 With your current bank or provider, you might be able to score better rates just for being a current client.
-So, it’s always a good idea to check their first.
+So, it’s always a good idea to check them first.
 Not that we want you to avoid a shopping spree, but if you can get this one in the bag, the sooner the better!

 Choose secured finance

-Secured loans are no doubt a far better option than unsecured loans, when looking at the interest rate your loan will attract.
+Secured loans are no doubt a far better option than unsecured loans when looking at the interest rate your loan will attract.
 This route means telling your provider that you are not to be seen as a risk and therefore should be rewarded with a lower rate of interest.